-Aerial surveys - The World Wide Fund for Nature (WWF) has been undertaking regular aerial surveys in biologically-rich communal lands since CAMPFIRE started in 1989.
+The World Wide Fund for Nature (WWF), with USAID support, was responsible for undertaking annual aerial surveys at national level, including biologically-rich communal lands since CAMPFIRE started in 1989, up to 2001 when USAID support ended.
+Thereafter, two national aerial surveys have been conducted by the Parks Authourity, the most recent being in 2015.
 These surveys concentrate on elephants, which are more visible from the air than smaller species.
 Elephants are a useful indicator species, as they have a relatively low reproduction rate.
-They also bring in more CAMPFIRE revenues than any other species at present (through trophy hunting), so monitoring them is vital.
+They also bring in more CAMPFIRE income than any other species at present (through trophy hunting), so monitoring them is vital.

 Information from hunters and safari operators - Professional hunters and safari operators spend a lot of time in the field observing wildlife, even getting to know particular herds and individuals.
 Their experience and information is invaluable for estimating wildlife populations, and especially important for species that occur in moderate numbers, such as wildebeest, sable, waterbuck, lion, and leopard, for which aerial surveys are of limited use.

 Community-based wildlife counts - Under CAMPFIRE rural communities are encouraged to undertake their own wildlife population censuses.
-Two low-cost methods are being established by the CAMPFIRE Collaborative Group:
+Two low-cost methods have been established under CAMPFIRE:

-Village mapping - Each village development committee produces a sketchmap of its area, marking landmarks such as rivers, hills, and roads.
+Village mapping - Each Village wildlife committee produces a sketchmap of its area, marking landmarks such as rivers, hills, and roads.
 Every month, villagers mark wildlife sightings on a map, making sure they record: